devlucas/webtask-micro-service/DEVELOPMENT.md

 AUTH_ALGORITHM=RS256 # Unless you know very well what you are doing, leave it like RS256
 ```

-You can bypass authentication and authorization on an endpoint base, and you can also specify authorization rules (permissions) as described [previously](#extensible-resource-definition).
+You can bypass authentication and authorization on an endpoint basis, and you can also specify authorization rules (permissions) as described [previously](#extensible-resource-definition).

 ## Unit testing setup
 Unit testing should always be pretty straightforward, and we aren't going to break that rule, is that right!?
 See the code bellow: